-Uses audio extracts to explore the features of spoken language and how they differ from written English
+The following activities use audio extracts to explore the features of spoken language and how they differ from written English.

 Prediction skills for listening

-Uses audio extracts to explore clues that help you predict what comes next when you listen to someone speaking
+The following activities use audio extracts to explore clues that help you predict what comes next when you listen to someone speaking.

 Word and sentence stress

 The key content in a sentence can sometimes be picked up from the words that are emphasized or stressed.
-This activity offers practice on which syllables to stress in a word and which words to stress in a sentence.
+Use the following activity to practice which syllables to stress in a word and which words to stress in a sentence.